 Similarly to the site area, the location of a site is also an essential factor as it constitutes a large portion of the total cost of the project.
 The cost of land varies from one area to the other within the same city.

 The cost may be high in a posh area, whereas the outskirts of the city may be priced relatively low.
 Hence, use the drop-down list in the cost calculator to choose from hundreds of locations in Bangalore.

-The next factor you need to choose the number of floors you wish to construct in the building.
+The next factor is to choose the number of floors that you are planning to construct on the Site or plot.
 The cost of material and labor charges also vary depending on the number of floors in the building.

 HOUSE TYPE DUPLEX HOUSE / RENTAL HOUSE:

 The cost calculator allows you to choose between three types of House – duplex house, rental House, and duplex + rental.